betula/node-shared/README.md

 - You can use it at any place of your application without rewrite your applications architecture or other preparations or initializations.
 - Each dependency can be class, function, or any another value, and plain JavaScript object too.
-- You can override your dependencies for organize modules architecture, or unit testing without hack standart Node.JS require mechanism.
+- You can override your dependencies for organizing modules architecture, or unit testing without hack standard Node.JS require mechanism.
 - You can use TypeScript or JavaScript, with decorators or not.
-- Defferent syntaxies for one mechanism.
-You can use constructor for provide dependencies or not, as you wish.
+Different syntaxes for one mechanism.
+You can use the constructor to provide dependencies or not, as you wish.
-- You can create isolate context for multiple instances of you application (Dependency Injection scopes) with different set of depenencies, overrides and instances.
+- You can create isolate context for multiple instances of your application (Dependency Injection scopes) with a different set of dependencies, overrides, and instances.

 ## Install